CUFCTL/mlbd/skills/machine-learning.md

 ## Machine Learning

+From Wikipedia:

+> Machine learning is a field of computer science that uses statistical techniques to give computer systems the ability to "learn" (e.g., progressively improve performance on a specific task) with data, without being explicitly programmed.

-Machine learning is the study of _learning algorithms_ that can _learn_ from and make _predictions_ on _data_.
-It is a sub-field of computer science, and it lies at the intersection of several fields including pattern recognition and artificial intelligence.
-The family of machine learning algorithms is quite diverse, but there are a few categories that are used to keep track of all of them:
+Machine learning algorithms use data to learn how to perform a task, rather than programmed rules.
+As a field, machine learning is quite diverse, pulling from several topics such as linear algebra, probability theory, and calculus.
+The family of machine learning algorithms is also quite diverse, but there are a few categories that are used to keep track of all of them:

 Supervised learning
 - Regression